hartwigmedical/peach/README.md

 --tool_version | -v | The version of PEACH.
 It is included in the output files.

 ### Optional Arguments
-Currently, the only optional argument is enables an experimental feature.
+Currently, the only optional argument enables an experimental feature.

 Long&nbsp;Argument | Short Argument | Options | Default | Description
 ---|---|---|---|---